April was the Month of the Young Child and Child Abuse Prevention Month.

 • Did I make a difference in the life of a child today?

-Let’s not just think of the young child in April but every day.
+Let’s think of the young child, not just in April, but every day.
 Let’s take this goal and motivation into May, and the rest of the year, with the hope of inspiring one young child a day.
 It may be your child, it may be a friend’s child, or even just a young child you pass in the store—but let’s be the one to make a difference.

-Would you like to learn more about child abuse.
+**Take time to be informed.
+If you would like to learn more about child abuse.
 Here is a link with some startling statistics:

 Leave A Comment